Give notice of marriage or civil partnership

 - your British birth certificate if you were born before 1 January 1983; please also bring photo ID

 - your full British birth certificate (showing your parents details) if you were born after 31 December 1982, please also bring photo ID.
 You will also need to bring your mother’s British birth certificate and her marriage certificate(s) if she has used more than one married name.

 Your father’s British birth certificate and marriage certificate(s) may be acceptable if your parents were married at the time of your birth, or subsequently married and your birth was re-registered.
 Contact us to check if you are unsure.

-For proof of your address, each of you must bring hard copies of one of the following:
+For proof of your address, each of you must bring hard copies of one of the following documents: